 There are three types of dental abscesses:

-- Periodontal abscess: The abscess is only in the gum tissue and does not affect the tooth or the periodontal ligament.
+- gum abscess: The abscess forms only in the gum tissue and does not affect the tooth or the periodontal ligament.

 - Periapical abscess: This abscess begins in the pulp of the tooth.